bc913/opengl_notes/doc/Shaders.md

 - Can send data from the vertex buffer (VBO) to the fragment shaders.
 - Each vertex shader can handle one vertex data at a time and multiple vertex shaders can run in parallel.

+Since the vertex shaders are the first shader in the pipeline, there is no way for them to be fed by the previous shader.
+There is no previous shader for them.

 Vertex shaders are fed with the `vertex attribute` which specifies the layout of the `Vertex Array Object (VAO)`.
 It basically receives a single vertex from the vertex stream and generates one to the output stream.

 ## Fragments vs. Pixels